Entry Package

 Entries are judged online.
 Here’s how to help the judges:

-• A multi–page PDF is preferred over multiple, individual PDF files.
+• A multi-page PDF is preferred over multiple, individual PDF files.
+However, the digital still for use in the ICE annual must be a separate file.

-• More is not better.
+• More is NOT better.
 Curate your images to the maximum indicated for each category.

 • Give judges the full picture at-a-glance.
 Use a multi-page PDF to show multiple views of 3D pieces, zoom in on small print or details and show complex/novel work in the context of the audience.